intake/intake/docs/source/transforms.rst

 Running ``cat.derive_cols.read()`` will indeed, as expected, produce a version of the data with only the selected columns included.
 It does this by defining the original dataset, appying the selection, and then getting Dask to generate the output.
-For some datastets, this can mean that the selection is pushed down to the reader, and the data for the dropped columns is never loaded.
+For some datasets, this can mean that the selection is pushed down to the reader, and the data for the dropped columns is never loaded.
 The user may choose to do ``.to_dask()`` instead, and manipulate the lazy dataframe directly, before loading.